 Can I set up an appointment with a prospective student advisor?

 Absolutely.
-The Faculty of Education has two dedicated Prospective Student Advisors who are able to meet with students.
-Our prospective student advisors are unable to officially assess transfer credit, but are more than happy to discuss the programs offered by the faculty, admission requirements, general U of A questions, etc.
+The Faculty of Education has a dedicated Prospective Student Advisor who is able to meet with students.
+Our prospective student advisor is unable to officially assess transfer credit, but are more than happy to discuss the programs offered by the faculty, admission requirements, general U of A questions, etc.

 Can I come for a campus tour?